 The Chairman of the Ditchley Foundation is Jonathan, Lord Hill, formerly EU finance commissioner and Leader of the House of Lords.
 Previous chairmen have included George, Lord Robertson, former NATO Secretary General and Secretary of State for Defence and Sir John Major, former Prime Minister.

-Sir David Wills’ daughter Dr Catherine Wills, a member of the Council of Management, and his widow Lady Eva Wills, Life President, remain closely involved in the Foundation after a lifetime of engagement and support.
+Sir David Wills’ daughter Dr Catherine Wills, who was a member of the Council of Management, and his widow Lady Eva Wills, Life President, remained closely involved in the Foundation, after a lifetime of engagement and support, until their deaths in the summer of 2022.
 The Foundation is in the shape it is today also because of the commitment and generosity of the late Martin Wills, David’s son.

 Ditchley’s work is guided and supported by: